TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 33/Jeremiah 33.25.md

 ---

-Thus saith Jehovah: If my covenant of day and night [stand] not, if I have not appointed the ordinances of heaven and earth;
+Thus says Yahweh: If my covenant of day and night fails, if I have not appointed the ordinances of heaven and earth;